Skip Ribbon Commands

 Q. Do I qualify for this program if I am a first- or second-year student?

-A. GSG funding is available only to third- and fourth-year students at in-state, public, four-year institutions.
+A. No, GSG funding is available only to third- and fourth-year students at in-state, public, four-year institutions.
 First- and second-year students who attend a New Jersey community college with an AGI between $0 and $100,000 may be eligible for the Community College Opportunity Grant.
 Together, these complementary programs create a tuition- and fee-free pathway to a Bachelor’s degree.

 As with all New Jersey state financial aid, students must demonstrate Satisfactory Academic Progress (SAP) to remain eligible for aid.
 For more details about SAP and eligibility information, please visit your institution’s Financial Aid Office.